-- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to decreasing liabilities over the past few years while cash and investments have remained relatively consistent.
+- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is unfavorable as the City's governmental funds is below that of similar municipalities.
 Changes in liabilities have an adverse effect on the indicator.
 In 2016 the indicator increased due to decreases in wages and benefits payable and contracts payable.
+In 2017 the indicator decreased due to increases in vouchers and contracts payable.
+The increase in the 2017 payables is a direct result of increased construction projects in the City's capital project funds.